Send a digital postcard to the government to tell them why you're joining #OurClimateFight and ask your friends and family to do the same.

 Scroll though to discover the unique designs and read more about why the artists got involved in our campaign.

 Iconic fashion designer Dame Zandra Rhodes drew Mother Nature as part of her design, saying:

 “I’m supporting WaterAid’s Climate Fight campaign because I believe everyone everywhere should have clean water, whatever the weather.

 "With clean water, women don’t have to spend hours each day walking to rivers or springs, children can stay healthy and go to school, and communities can build resilience to the effects of climate change.
 Together, we can make change happen.”

-Zandra's design will also be available in different colours on T-shirts and tote bags at Glastonbury and other festivals this summer.
+Zandra's design were also available in different colours on T-shirts and tote bags at Glastonbury and other festivals this summer.